zhuxr11/roclang/README.md

 #>     model to be fitted.
 The details of model specification are given
 #>     under \sQuote{Details}.

-# Inherit a set of dot params, and diffuse it into text
+# Inherit a set of dot parameters, and diffuse it into text
 cat(
   paste0(
     "`lm_arg` is a named list of ",